JMarcosHP/Nextcloud-Guide/README.md

 Install the notify_push app with:

-    sudo -u www-data php -f /var/www/nextcloud/occ app:install notify_push
+    sudo -E -u www-data php -f /var/www/nextcloud/occ app:install notify_push

 Then copy the systemd service unit in `/etc/systemd/system/notify_push.service` provided by this repository:

     sudo cp -r /opt/nextconf/notify/notify_push.service /etc/systemd/system/

 *NOTE: If you used the Nginx configuration of this repository you don't need to edit it, because already has the required proxy_pass location for notifications.
-Only change the systemd unit if you are using https.*
+Only adjust the systemd unit if you are using https.*

 Reload Systemd and start the service: